- ‘Stop’ cordon tomato plants when they’ve set the 4th or 5th truss of fruit. Remove the tip of the main stem.

 - Prune roses.
+Rambling roses usually only flower once and should be pruned and thinned.
 Clear fallen leaves with black spot disease from around roses (dispose rather than composting).

-- Plant daffodil and other spring flowering bulbs late August.
+- Plant daffodil bulbs and other spring flowering bulbs late August.

-- Allow some flowering and vegetable plants to go to seed to provide food for the birds.
+- Allow some flowering & vegetable plants to go to seed to provide food for the birds.

-- Leave some rosehip on climbing roses for wildlife.
+- Leave rosehip on climbing roses for wildlife.

 - August is peak bat-watching season – especially at dusk.